windowxia/rinex/.github/ISSUE_TEMPLATE.md

 ## Application bug report

+Make sure you read the `--help` menu of the options you are using.
-Copy and paste the command line so we can reproduce it on our side.
+Copy and paste the command line so we can reproduce your example on our side.
-Use the `RUST_LOG` (environment variable) to activate the logger and provide its output, either in the bug report directly or as attached file (use compression at your convenience).
+Use the `RUST_LOG` environment variable to activate the logger and attach its output to your bug report, either by direct copy/paste or by attaching the txt file (you can use compression at your convenience).

-Example:
+Example: Report a `rinex-cli` use case

 ```bash
 RUST_LOG=trace ./target/release/rinex-cli \